Nevenall/ghosting-the-edge/manuscript.md

   **Intrusion Countermeasures (IC)**   These are various classes of programs which patrol high level systems looking for hackers and taking actions against them ranging from capture to kill.
   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-{callout} “For most people the interface is their whole life.
+{callout} "For most people the interface is their whole life.
 Tells them where to be and who they know.
 It's like a having a magic wand you can wave and your house will come alive and clean itself and make you a cup of coffee.
 But, these people are not hackers.
 They only use 20% of what an interface is capable of.
 Hackers push it all the way to 110% percent.
 We have to.
-When we're on a run we're up against programs that can fry your brain faster than you can even start to THINK 'oh shit!'” – Betty Talent
+When we're on a run we're up against programs that can fry your brain faster than you can even start to THINK 'oh shit!'" – Betty Talent

 ### The Interface and You